josephjohnjj/openmp_programming/README.md

     to add `icx` to your command path.
 Now re-run this example with `OMP_DYNAMIC=true`.
 How many threads are used?
 Why might the behaviour be different?

+### The `tasks` Construct

+Tasks in OpenMP is composed of a code segment and the data to be operated on, along with the location where the execution will happen.
+When a thread encounters a task construct, it can choose to execute the task immediately or defer its execution until a later time.
+If deferred, the task in placed in a task pool.
+The threads in the parellel section can remove the tasks from the task pool and execute them until the pool is empty.

 ## Optional Material